 Climate impacts are compounding from heavy use by livestock and other grazing ungulates.
 All causing soil erosion, compaction, and dust generation; stream degradation.
 Degrading like higher water temperatures and pollution.
 So expect losing habitats for fish, birds and amphibians.
 And then desertification.

 Encroachment of woody shrubs at the expense of native grasses.
 As well as other plants occurring in grazed areas.
 Thereby affecting pollinators, birds, small mammals and other native wildlife.

-Livestock grazing and trampling degrades soil fertility, stability and hydrology.
+Livestock grazing on USDA Forest Service lands and trampling degrades soil fertility.
+As well as the stability and hydrology of those lands.
 Worst is making it vulnerable to wind erosion.
 This in turn adds sediments, nutrients and pathogens to western streams.

 Grazing and trampling reducing the capacity of soils.
 Soils not being able to sequester carbon.
 Plus various processes Re contributing to greenhouse warming.

-- Domestic livestock now use more than 70 percent of the lands.
+Domestic livestock now use more than 70 percent of the USDA Forest Service lands.
 Public Lands managed by the BLM and Forest Service.
 Plus their grazing is the major factor negatively affecting wildlife.
 Wildlife in 11 western states.
 In the West, about 175 taxa of freshwater fish.
 Those fish being considered imperiled.
 All due to habitat-related causes.

 The advent of climate change are adding to historic and contemporary problems.
 Problems resulting from cattle and sheep ranching.
 Thereby prompting federal regulations since the 1890s.